India’s 10-year bonds rose on speculation yields higher than 9 percent are attracting buyers.

 India’s 10-year bonds snapped a three-day decline as the central bank added cash to the financial system and on speculation investors bought the securities after yields rose to the highest in a week.

 India’s benchmark bonds completed their best month since June after the central bank cut interest rates for the first time since April.

-India’s 10-year bonds gained, pushing yields to the lowest level in almost nine months, on optimism debt purchases by the central bank will ease a cash squeeze.
+India’s 10-year bonds gained, pushing yields to an eight-month low, on optimism the central bank’s debt purchases will boost demand.

 "Oil's move continues to support the Indian bond markets."